 Permission Slip

 A signed Permission Slip is required for each youth - formally registered or not - attending the activity or outing.
-The Scouts may not attend without the signed Permission Slip.
+Youth may not attend without the signed Permission Slip.

 Annual Health and Medical Report

 Each participant - youth and adult, whether formally registered or not - must have parts A and B of the BSA Annual Health and Medical Report on file with the event leader.